Skip to main content

 FindMax

-Returns the largest element in the collection, ignoring null and undefined values.
+Returns the largest element in a collection, ignoring null and undefined values.
 If the collection is empty, returns undefined.
-If collection is not an array or map, returns the original value unchanged.
+If collection is not an Array or Map, returns the original value unchanged.

 FindMin